techiediaries/techiediaries/_posts/2020/angular-10/2019-02-7-javascript-reactive-asynchronous-code-rxjs-6-angular-10.md

 The second argument of the `addEventListener()` method is the callback.

-## Handling Asynchronous Code in JavaScript Using Callbacks
+## Handling Asynchronous Code in JavaScript and TypeScript Using Callbacks

-You can also use callbacks to handle asynchronous operations in JavaScript which don't involve the DOM.
+You can also use callbacks to handle asynchronous operations in JavaScript and TypeScript which don't involve the DOM.
 For example, the following code can be used to send an HTTP POST request to a web server:

     const xhr = new XMLHttpRequest()